joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 Now when we run the test it tells us that it takes just over 4000 ms to execute - the same time that it takes `map`.
 So, what is wrong?
 Again, it is all down to lazy sequences.
 When we set `results` we are just generating the lazy sequence, and not evaluating it.
 We only evaluate `results` when we call `deref`, so each future is generated and then immediately dereferenced, with the thread blocked until the result is available.
 In this way, we generate the result of applying the function to each item in the array in sequence, and not in parallel.

-To make the function work in parallel we need to generate all of the futures before we start to dereference.
+To make the function work in parallel we need to generate all of the futures before we start to dereference, hence why `pmap` is semi-lazy.
 To do this we can make use of the fact that when we use `conj` the resut will be realised immediately.
 We can recursively iterate through the collection, applying `f` as a future to each item and `conj`ing this to an accumulator, `acc`, initialised as an empty vector.
 In this manner we initiate each future as we iterate through.
 We can then return `acc` as the escape from the recursion after we have iterated through all items.
 Now we have a collection of futures, which we can bind to `results`, and so we can map this collection by applying `deref` to return the futures.

 	(defn my-pmap
 		([f coll]